Change of name after marriage or divorce

 • Marriage certificate

-• Foreign-language documents are issued in multilingual form or together with a translation (publicly appointed and sworn translators)
+• Foreign language documents either in multilingual form (including German) or together with a translation (publicly appointed and sworn translators)

 • In individual cases, further documents may be required, in particular your birth certificates or proof of previous marriages or civil partnerships.